ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-11-05-modern-spacy.md

   - "python -m spacy evaluate training/model-best corpus/test.spacy"
 # ... excerpt
 ```
+__Code:__ I'd usually start by outlining the general steps of my pipeline,
+and draw out the typical workflow I want to accomplish.
+{: style="text-align: center;"}

 I also went further and wrote "dummy commands" that haven't been implemented
 yet.
 It is like scaffolding your project before building it.
 I like it because